Lina-Z1/SPARK/README.md

 # SPARK 🔥 — Resume & Portfolio Builder Powered by AI

-**SPARK** is a modern, AI-assisted resume and portfolio builder built with **.NET Core MVC**, **Entity Framework**, and the **OpenAI API**.
-It empowers users to craft professional resumes and online portfolios with ease, combining manual customization and AI-generated content in one seamless platform.
+**SPARK** is a modern, AI-assisted resume and portfolio builder built with **.NET Core MVC**, **Entity Framework**, and  **OpenAI API**.
+It empowers users to craft professional resumes and  portfolios with ease, combining manual customization and AI-generated content in one seamless platform.

 ---